HOME-programming-pub/Artemis-config/README.md

 ### GitLab

-If started for the first time, a Gitlab instance runner needs to be created in the Gitlab UI.
-The UI spills out a registration token, which must be inserted into the runner's ``config.toml`` configuration file, as a value of the ``token`` property.
+If started for the first time, a Gitlab instance runner needs to be created in the Gitlab UI (see [GitLab Documentation](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#shared-runners) for more details).
+If the GitLab container is up and fully started, log in with the root account and go to the [runner configuration site](https://localhost/admin/runners/new).
+The UI spills out a registration token, which must be inserted into the runner's Docker container ``config.toml`` configuration file, as a value of the ``token`` property.
+This allows the actual runner process to authenticate with the Gitlab server.

 Furthermore, a Gitlab personal access token for all scopes is required and needs to be placed into the local Artemis configuration file ``prod-application-local.env`` as a value of the ``ARTEMIS_VERSIONCONTROL_TOKEN`` variable.
 Additionally, it might be set for the ``ARTEMIS_VERSIONCONTROL_HEALTHAPITOKEN`` variable.
 However, in this case, a token with readonly scopes should be sufficient (would need to be generated separately).
+The personal access token must be created using an account with sufficient permissions (e.g., root) in the [user's preferences](https://localhost/-/profile/personal_access_tokens).

 ### User-generated Certificates (SSL)